NOAA-GSL/GeoFLOW/docs/doxy/user_configuration.md

        "bdy_x_0"           : "fully_periodic"
        "bdy_x_1"           : "fully_periodic"

-       The name on the right specifies a configuration block in the JSON file that actually configures that boundary.
+       The name on the right specifies a self-referenced configuration block in the JSON file that actually configures that boundary.
 It's important to remember that these blocks govern _specification_ of the boundary, not, e.g., boundary _initialization_.
-Boundar initialization and evolution is considered below.
+Boundary initialization and evolution is considered below.

-       These boundary specification blocks, in general, have the form:
+       These boundary spec blocks, in general, have the form:

        "fully_periodic": {
          "base_type"        : "GBDY_PERIODIC"